How to Connect WhatsApp to Your CRM: Complete Integration Guide 2026

 Start your free WhatsTeam trial — no engineering team required.

-Author's Note: This guide reflects WhatsApp Business API requirements as of March 2026, including Meta's latest pricing structure and template approval criteria.
-We've helped 500+ businesses through this setup process, and the steps above reflect the current fastest path to go-live.
+Author's Note: This guide reflects WhatsApp Business API requirements as of April 2026, including Meta's latest pricing structure and template approval criteria.
+We've helped hundreds of businesses through this setup process, and the steps above reflect the current fastest path to go-live.
 If you hit an issue not covered here, reach out — we're happy to help troubleshoot.